Our main focus has always been on vinyl and paper crafts, but recently we’ve been moving into the world of fabric.

-Manual Fabric Die Cutter Machine
+Manual Fabric Die Cutter Machines

 Crank operated die cutters are the traditional choice for cutting fabric and felt.

-Cheaper than digital cutters
+- Cheaper than digital cutters

-Easy to use: no fiddling around with blades and cutting mats
+- Easy to use: no fiddling around with blades and cutting mats

-Some can cut multiple layers
+- Some can cut multiple layers

-You can choose from a huge range of dies for your cut patterns
+- You can choose from a huge range of dies for your cut patterns

-Suitable for kids and beginners
+- Suitable for kids and beginners

-Can work with a few other thin materials too
+- Can work with a few other thin materials too

-Not as precise as digital fabric cutters
+- Not as precise as digital fabric cutters

-Typically a narrow cutting width
+- Typically a narrow cutting width

-Digital Fabric Cutting Machine
+Digital Fabric Cutting Machines

-Offers precise and accurate cutting on a variety of materials, including fabric and felt
+- Offers precise and accurate cutting on a variety of materials, including fabric and felt

-You can cut any design you like (including your own designs, uploaded images and cartridges), and are not just restricted to available dies
+- You can cut any design you like (including your own designs, uploaded images and cartridges), and are not just restricted to available dies

-Can work with a wide range of materials
+- Can work with a wide range of materials

-Larger maximum cut size than manual die cutters
+- Larger maximum cut size than manual die cutters

-Software allows you to minimize fabric waste and cut efficiently
+- Software allows you to minimize fabric waste and cut efficiently

-You don’t need to operate it manually — it’s more set and forget
+- You don’t need to operate it manually — it’s more set and forget

-More expensive than a fabric die cutter
+- More expensive than a fabric die cutter

-Might require more trial and error to get things working quickly and easily
+- Might require more trial and error to get things working quickly and easily

 Personally, we prefer digital machines every time — not only do they deliver the more precise cuts (and have more room for creativity), but they can usually do a whole lot more than manual die cutters are able to do.

-That’s not to say that you should write off a fabric die cutter, however.
+That’s not to say that you should write off a manual fabric die cutter, however.
 They’re great for people on a budget or with a limited amount of fabric cutting to do.